Rise to Success: Career Highlights of Kamala Harris

 In 2005, Kamala Harris created an environmental crimes unit as district attorney.

-2006: Led Effort to Combat Truancy
+2006: Led Citywide Effort to Combat Truancy

-2007: Ran unopposed for a second term
+2007: Ran Unopposed for a Second Term

 In 2007, Kamala Harris ran unopposed for a second term as district attorney of San Francisco.

-April 2009: Truancy Rates Reduced
+April 2009: Truancy Rates Decreased

 2010: Announced Candidacy for Attorney General